-As a Vancouver interior designer, I must pay attention to the smallest details of every aspect of an interior design project.
+As a Vancouver interior designer, I must pay attention to the smallest details of every aspect of an interior design project and interior lighting.
 I love, appreciate and purchase beautiful things all the time.
 I carefully choose items for my clients, not only because they will look pretty on a mantel, but because they will serve a purpose!

 I like unique products that you can find and buy at unexplored places – things with quality and character – products that raise your spirit and have a point of view!

 As of late, I find myself overwhelmed by the existence of mass produced home furnishing and decorating options.
 Instead of carbon copy decour that is available at every major retailer, I am more and more drawn to the earnest things that come from independent design stores in our own great city of Vancouver.

 Every major retail store carries the same idea and colourful object.
 Things we enjoy one season, we haplessly display at a garage sale the next, but we need some toyota trucks for sale logan ut to help us move things.
 Every magazine and catalogue you open offers the same low quality, flashy thing-a-ma-jig that promises to ‘take your space to a new level – to enhance it’.
 But does it really?